search ]

 WordPress translates (rewrites) this URL to the previous one and then executes the mentioned query.

-It is crucial to mention that after adding new Rewrite Tags or Rewrite Rules, we must go to the WordPress admin interface > Settings > Permalinks and save the changes, otherwise the modifications will not take effect.
+It is crucial to mention that after adding new Rewrite Tags or Rewrite Rules, you must go to the WordPress admin interface > Settings > Permalinks and save the changes, otherwise the modifications will not take effect.

 For your convenience, here is a plugin that I created to perform the actions in this guide, including creating the custom content type.
 I hope this guide helped you understand more about the power of the WordPress Rewrite API and how it can be beneficial.